William Hill operating profit up 11 percent in 2014 despite poor fourth quarter

-Leading British bookmaker William Hill said its full 2014 operating profit rose 11 percent to 371 million pounds even as fourth quarter revenues suffered due to unfavourable football and horse racing results.
+Leading British bookmaker William Hill (WMH.L) said its full 2014 operating profit rose 11 percent to 371 million pounds ($560 million) even as fourth quarter revenues suffered due to unfavorable soccer and horse racing results.

 The company said the rise in operating profit was due to a successful World Cup and good growth in net revenues from online and from operations in Australia and the United States.